Respecting human rights

 Identification of salient issues

-In order to identify the salient human rights issues for the JT Group, the assessment was conducted in two aspects, Severity and Likelihood, in line with the UN Guiding Principles on Business and Human Rights.
-Firstly, we identified the full range of human rights that could potentially be negatively impacted by our activities or through its business relationships.
-We then prioritized potential negative impacts by using severity and likelihood framework.
+In order to identify the salient human rights issues for the JT Group, the assessment was conducted from two aspects, severity and likelihood, in line with the UN Guiding Principles on Business and Human Rights.
+Firstly, we identified the full range of human rights that could potentially be negatively impacted by our activities or through our business relationships.
+We then prioritized potential negative impacts by using a framework structured on severity and likelihood.

 Severity assessment